keithbuhler/keithbuhler.github.io/content/philosophy/phd-how-to.md

 I took one year of philosophy MA classes at [Talbot.](http://www.talbot.edu/) This gave me good practice writing rigorous analytic papers and also gave me a reference letter from JP Moreland.

-Eventually, the timing was right to apply.
+By 2011, my wife and I had decided to pursue a PhD in philosophy.
 I got lots of advice from friends and teachers on how, when, where, to apply.
 I took the GRE (after some study) and did well.
 I researched schools and jumped in.

 We applied to 14 schools.
 It cost about $1,400 dollars, all told.